joezuntz/cosmosis-doc/intro/installation.rst

 Then clone and build the standard library repository::

+    source cosomosis-configure
     git clone https://github.com/joezuntz/cosmosis-standard-library
     cd cosmosis-standard-library
     make

 Please `open an issue <https://github.com/joezuntz/cosmosis/issues/new>`_ if you have installation problems.

+The ``cosmosis-configure`` command can also set you up to use HomeBrew to install things: ``source cosmosis-configure --brew``